JoselleAstrid/smgalaxy-docs/addresses/smg1/index.md

 - "(A)" "(B)" etc. denote multiple versions of basically the same value.
 Either the nature of the differences is unknown, or it's not known whether there are differences.
 - "(Derived)" means a value seems to have a simple derivation from a previously covered value, and it's unknown whether this value serves some other purpose.
 - "-" for Item and Type means the value is always 0 from observations so far, or it's not always 0 but it's totally unknown what kind of value it could be.
+- If an address doesn't seem to be correct in the North American or PAL version, try the Japanese version.
+Some of the addresses described here have only been tested for the JP version.

 ## Base addresses and pointers